ginolhac/blog/content/posts/2018-01-27-diy-raspberry-monitored-via-telegram.md

 The useful feature I implemented are:

 - **alerts**.
 A motion is detected.
 Send the best picture to your telegram account.
 - **pause** / **resume** motion detection.
-Imagine you are away and for some reason (shadows, your own cat) you keep receiving alerts, you may want to remotely _pause_ the dectection.
+Imagine you are away and for some reason (shadows, your own cat) you keep receiving alerts, you may want to remotely _pause_ the detection.
 And of course, being able to _resume_ it.
 Those commands are already in `motion`, we just need to talk to it.
 - **status**.
 You haven't received alerts, is the system running smoothly?
 You can ask for a confirmation that detection is on.
 Also, check if the camera is on.
 - **snapshot**.
 No alerts, but you'd like to get a snapshot at any time.
 - **video**.
 Maybe the nicest feature IMHO.
 Sending picture to your phone for every detection is fine, but not all videos.
 Based on the picture you see, you'd like to get the video of the detection.
 Once again, by a command to a telegram bot, you receive the last video recorded.